Kieran McKenna: Ipswich Town

-Reception
+Managerial style

+Upon his arrival at Ipswich Town, McKenna flipped his side to using three defenders, operating between a 3–4–1–2 and 3–4–2–1 formation, contrasting to previous back four structures implemented by his predecessors.
+McKenna became enthusiastic about establishing a double pivot in midfield, allowing them to make more runs and movements across the pitch whilst providing support for the more isolated wing-backs.
+During Ipswich's 2022–23 promotion-winning campaign, McKenna reverted to a back four, adopting a 4–2–3–1 formation, allowing his double pivot structure to be retained.
+That season, Ipswich had the most possession, most passes and third-lowest long-ball count in EFL League One.
+This short-passing style saw the double pivot build through the thirds, passing into the opposition half.

 Following McKenna's arrival as Manchester United's under-18s manager, Indy Boonen, who was a teenage player for United at the time, praised McKenna by stating, "He changed everything.
 The way we trained was how the opponent played on the Saturday.
 If you played against West Brom, you trained how they are and focused on their weaknesses."
 Jim Magilton, the Irish Football Association's elite performance director, agreed with Boonen's appraisal of McKenna commenting, "He is a meticulous planner yet every session is spontaneous.
 Nothing is set in stone.
 He adjusts the session to how the players are and gets what he wants out of the session.
 Everything is linked and game related.
 Nothing is for show – it has to be about the game."

 Personal life

 McKenna is married and has two children.

 Since his childhood, McKenna has been a supporter of Manchester United, with reports claiming that his love for the club influenced his decision to leave Tottenham Hotspur for the Red Devils in 2016.

 McKenna also played Gaelic football for the minors of the Enniskillen Gaels club.
-In 2024, McKenna was given a Honorary Doctorate by the University of Suffolk.
+In 2024, McKenna was given an Honorary Doctorate by the University of Suffolk.